-Where The Company believes the Power Station(s) has a significant impact on the National Electricity Transmission System (as described in paragraph 6.5.1(b)) and the Statement of Works indicates that works are required and/or Site Specific Requirements are necessary, should the User who owns or operates a Distribution System fail to return to The Company a signed and completed Confirmation of Project Progression (together with the appropriate fee) within 90 Business Days from such notification under Paragraph 6.5.5.3, the Request for a Statement of Works shall be deemed withdrawn and the User who owns or operates a Distribution System shall not energise the connection of nor permit the use of its Distribution System by the Power Station(s) that was the subject of the Request for a Statement of Works in the manner described in the Request for a Statement of Works.
+Except where The Company confirms otherwise under Paragraph 6.5.5.6, (or it is otherwise provided for under the Transmission Impact Assessment process in the Bilateral Connection Agreement) the User who owns or operates a Distribution System shall not energise the connection of nor permit the use of its Distribution System by the Power Station(s) other than in accordance with the Gate 2 Agreements.

-The User who owns or operates a Distribution System shall notify The Company in writing if the proposed date of connection or any other of the details included in or provided pursuant to the Request for a Statement of Works for such Power Station(s) for which a Request for a Statement of Works has been submitted, changes and the User who owns or operates a Distribution System shall (except where The Company agrees in writing that a revised Statement of Worksis not reasonably required) submit a revised Request for a Statement of Works
+The User who owns or operates a Distribution System shall notify The Company in writing if the proposed date of connection or any other of the details included in or provided pursuant to the Transmission Evaluation Application for such Relevant Embedded Power Station(s), changes and the User who owns or operates a Distribution System shall (except where The Company agrees in writing that a revised Transmission Evaluation Application is not reasonably required) submit a revised Transmission Evaluation Application.

-If The Company has notified the User that no works are required on the National Electricity Transmission System pursuant to Paragraph 6.5.5.3, The Company may notify the User in writing within 28 calendar days of the submission of a Request for a Statement of Works that Site Specific Requirements are necessary at the site of connection of the Power Station(s).
-Any Site Specific Requirements notified to the User shall be incorporated through an agreement to vary the Bilateral Agreement between The Company and the User for the appropriate Grid Supply Point of such User.
+Where pursuant to Paragraph 6.5.5.6, The Company has notified the User that Site Specific Requirements are necessary at the site of connection of the Power Station(s) any such Site Specific Requirements notified to the User shall be incorporated through an agreement to vary the Bilateral Agreement between The Company and the User for the appropriate Grid Supply Point of such User.

-If Site Specific Requirements are necessary and a Modification Application has been submitted pursuant to Paragraph 6.5.5.4, then any such Site Specific Requirements shall be included in the Modification Offer.
+If Site Specific Requirements are necessary and a Transmission Evaluation Application has been submitted pursuant to Paragraph 6.5.5.4 and not concluded under Paragraph 6.5.5.6, then any such Site Specific Requirements shall be included in the Modification Offer.

-The User shall notify The Company in writing if the proposed date of connection for such Power Station(s) for which a Request for a Statement of Works has been submitted changes and shall submit a revised Request for a Statement of Works.

 Offshore Transmission Implementation